Phobias and Fear of Flying Manchester Hypnotherapy

 You can discuss your anxiety in a safe, non-judgemental place and in total confidence.
 I’ll ask some simple questions to understand what is going on, how it started, and how it is holding you back.

 I’ll then explain the techniques I use and how they help.
-There is no fee or obligation for this – you’re welcome to have a think about it afterwards.
-It is just your chance to find out how you can free yourself of fear and move on in life.
+There is no fee or obligation for this – you’re welcome to have a think about it afterward.
+It is just your chance to find out how you can free yourself from fear and move on in life.

 All consultations are conducted in my private Manchester city centre office.